 ACCC endorsed military chaplains are asked to send three percent of their base pay to the ACCC headquarters with a memo to the ACCC Chaplains commission.
 Newly endorsed prison and VA hospital chaplains are asked to follow a similar plan.

+The ACCC endorses those who are already members of the Council (either individual members or belonging to a church, denomination, association or fellowship which are constituent members).
 If you are interested in serving the Lord with the chaplain family of the ACCC, first consider these essential qualifications:

 - SPIRITUAL: Ordained, approved, and endorsed by a religious organization (or local church in some instances) recognized by the Department of Defense.